-I received a response from the Office of the Inspector General (OIG) to my request to investigate the IOM’s organizational conflict of interest.
+I received a response from the Office of the Inspector General (OIG) to my request to investigate the IOM’s organizational conflict of interest (See my blogs posts, “Call for Investigation by the Inspector General of the IOM’s Conflict of Interest With Respect to ME/CFS and “Supplemental Request for Investigation by OIG: Did DHHS Violate its No-Bid-Contract Requirements for IOM Contract?“).
 Unfortunately, the OIG completely dodged the issue I had raised by merely stating that no such conflict exists without any explanation of how it arrived at that conclusion.
 In fact, the letter was entirely unresponsive to the conflict issue that I raised, which is unacceptable since the organizational conflict of interest is as clear as the light of day.
 Any accurate legal analysis would come to no other conclusion than that the IOM has a clear organizational conflict of interest.

 Therefore, today, I sent a follow-up letter to the OIG requesting to receive a meaningful reply with a sound legal analysis:

 Thank you for your reply dated December 30, 2013 and postmarked January 2, 2014 to my letters of November 11, 2013 and November 16, 2013 with regard to the contract between the Department of Health and Human Services (“HHS”) and the National Academy of Sciences’ (“NAS”) Institute of Medicine (“IOM”) to conduct a study and produce a consensus report with recommendations for new diagnostic criteria for myalgic encephalomyelitis/chronic fatigue syndrome (“ME/CFS”).